 The mean March-May X2 was calculated for each year.

 Similar to Kimmerer (2002), a general linear model was used to regress mean annual log10-transformed E. affinis catch per unit effort against mean March-May X2, including a step change between 1987 and 1988 to reflect the Potamocorbula amurensis clam invasion and a step change between 2002 and 2003 to reflect the onset of the Pelagic Organism Decline (POD; Thomson et al. 2010).
 The interaction of X2 and the step change was included in a full model, but the interaction was not statistically significant, so the model was re-run with only X2 and the step changes included.
 These analyses were conducted in SAS 9.4 software.
 The statistical outputs indicate that there is little difference in the coefficients for the post-Potamocorbula and POD step changes, whereas both coefficients were significantly less than the coefficient for the pre-Potamocorbula period.
-Regression coefficients from the model were stored for prediction of E. affinis relative abundance for the Existing and PP scenarios.
+Regression coefficients from the model were stored for prediction of E. affinis relative abundance for the Existing, PP, and Refined Alternative 2b scenarios.

-The stored regression coefficients from the regression of historical E. affinis catch per unit effort vs. X2 and step changes were then applied to the Existing and PP X2 inputs using PROC PLM in SAS 9.4 software.
+The stored regression coefficients from the regression of historical E. affinis catch per unit effort vs. X2 and step changes were then applied to the Existing, PP, and Refined Alternative 2b X2 inputs using PROC PLM in SAS 9.4 software.
 The basic regression model being applied was: